zhfkt/ComplexCi/README.md

 * Windows

 There has already been a windows binary file x64/Release/ComplexCi.exe compiled on the Windows7 x64 in the repository.
 It can just be used if users do not need to recompile or change the code.
 If users want to compile themselves and have the Visual Studio 2013 or higher version, they can directly open the ComplexCi.sln and compile the code in the IDE.
 The binary file will be generated under x64/Release/ComplexCi.exe .
 I believe users can also pick up any other IDE or Compiler supporting C++11 to compile the file ComplexCi/ComplexCi.cpp .
-Pls note that replace the x64/Release/ComplexCi.exe with your own generate file after compilation.
+Pls note that users need to replace the x64/Release/ComplexCi.exe with their own generate file after compilation.

 ###  Run